zhaohanxiong/HectreTest/README.md

 	5)	The python code can then be run through commands in the terminal etc:
 		a)	python sample.py

-		But make sure to activate the virtual environment in #4 every time you reconnect to the server.
+		But make sure to activate the virtual environment with #4 every time you reconnect to the server.

 	6)	Run “initialize_backendAPI.py” which sets up the API so data can be fed in to the database in real time.